AvolitesLtd/TitanManual/docs/cue-lists/editing-cue-lists.md

 The Tracking View window allows you to see and edit how dimmer levels and other attributes are tracked between cues in a cue list.
 This is really useful to tidy up a show after a frantic programming session if you've saved hard values  accidentally instead of using tracking, or to work out where an incorrectly tracked value is coming from.

-To show the Tracking View, use the context menu in the Playback View to select <Keys.Context>View Tracking</Keys.Context>.
+To show the Tracking View, use the context menu in the Playback View to select <Keys.ContextKey>View Tracking</Keys.ContextKey>.

 - You can also double-press <Keys.HardKey>Open/View</Keys.HardKey> and select Tracking View from the workspaces menu, but then you need to select which Cue List you want to view, from the list on the softkeys.
-- You can select a different cue list to view using the context menu <Keys.Context>Select Cue List</Keys.Context> option.
+- You can select a different cue list to view using the context menu <Keys.ContextKey>Select Cue List</Keys.ContextKey> option.

 ![Tracking View Window](/docs/images/Tracking-View.png)